marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/warning-messages-and-error-messages.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: error messages, warnings vs errors, messages, warning and error

 .. _warnings-and-errors:

-.. index:: error messages

-.. index:: warnings vs errors

-.. index:: messages, warning and error

 Warning Messages and Error Messages
 ***********************************